ElSugar/StandfordMLCourse/README.md

-There're all my tasks for Standford's ML course.
+There're all my completes tasks for ML course.